YessyIbarra/HW-3_Random-Password-Generator/README.md

 # HW-3_Random-Password-Generator

-Create an application with HTML, CSS and JavaScript that generates a random password based on user-selected criteria.
+Created an application with HTML, CSS and JavaScript that generates a random password based on user-selected criteria.

 Check it out: https://yessyibarra.github.io/HW-3_Random-Password-Generator-github.io/